 Historically, printing of books happened in large print runs—think Guttenberg Press—through a method called offset printing.
-Offset used presses set to the text of the book and ran off thousands upon thousands of copies in short order.
+Offset used presses set to the text of the book and ran off thousands upon thousands of copies order.

 - They could get an agent to pick up their book, then the agent gets them a contract with a publisher.
 Now, this author could happily write with an advance in their pockets and earn a small profit margin from every book sale.

 - The other option was to go to a small press (also called Vanity press) and buy out of pocket a print run.
-This option circumvents the publisher so the author gets to hold on to their profits.
+This option circumvents the publisher, so the author gets to hold on to their profits.
 But it trades ownership of the book at a steep cost.
 The author here will have to write, edit, design, make a cover, and purchase the bulk of printed books.

 In the first case, the author earns little, has to get lucky enough to be discovered, and cedes control of their work.
-In the second case, the author retains control and profits but has to pay out for all aspects of creating the book and has to shoulder all marketing efforts.
+In the second case, the author keeps control and profits but has to pay out for all aspects of creating the book and has to shoulder all marketing efforts.

-Technology changes all that.
+Print-on-demand Technology changes all that